mattblackwell/mattblackwell.github.com/_posts/blog/2021-04-06-rmd-overlays.md

 ```
 ```````

 This has a number of drawbacks.
-First, it is horrendously ugly and a lot of coding copying.
-Second, this will increment the frame number on each overlay, which somewhat defeats the whole point of the overlay.
-There are tricks to get around this, but none of them solve the last problem, which is that there is no way to select frames to be included or excluded from the handout version using RMarkdown (or really, `pandoc` since its what does the markdown -> latex conversion).
+First, it is horrendously ugly and contains a lot of code copying.
+Second, this will increment the frame number on each overlay, which somewhat defeats the whole point of having the overlay in the first place.
+There are tricks to get around this, but none of them solve the last problem, which is that there is no way to select what frame should be shown in the handout version using RMarkdown (or really, `pandoc` since that's what actually does the markdown -> latex conversion).
 Every time I went to make one of these, I ran into these fairly minor paper cuts.

 ## Hooked on Hooks

-After a while, the paper cuts become too much and you have to clean your desk (or maybe build a new desk? wait, maybe we need a new house?).
-This meant looking into the hooks system of `knitr` which is the core engine that processes the R chunks in an Rmd file to produce source, output, and plots in the document.
+After a while, the paper cuts become too much and I was ready to [automate](https://xkcd.com/1319/) the process.
+This meant looking into the [hooks system](https://yihui.org/knitr/hooks/) of `knitr` which is the core engine that processes the R chunks in an Rmd file to produce source, output, and plots in the document.
 I thought it would be a massive undertaking, but it turned out to be just a few lines of code to modify the `plot` hook.
 It looks like this:

 ```r
 hook_plot <- knitr::knit_hooks$get("plot")